chinmaychaudhary/pick-chunks-cli/readme.md

 $ pick-chunks-cli --help

   Usage
-    $ pick-chunks
+    $ pick-chunks-cli

 	Options
-    --entry  Your entry file
+		--srcEntry  path to entry file
 		--srcContext path to src directory
-    --force force compute dependency graph again
+		--pickEntry path to the file from which you want to start picking --force force compute dependency graph again

 	Examples
-    $ pick-chunks-cli --entry=my-entry.js --srcContext=./example-code/
+	  $ pick-chunks-cli --srcEntry=path/to/my/entry/file.js --srcContext=path/to/src/dir/
 ```

 ## Problem Statement
 In huge web-apps the bundling can take forever even in the development mode.
 To improve the recompilation time, we can choose the chunks we want to build.
-This project aims at solving the problem of picking chunks.
+This project aims at solving the problem of choosing chunks.